kadirahq/flow-router/README.md

 ## Hashbang URLs

-To enable hashbang urls like `mydomain.com/#!/mypath` simple set the `hashbang` option to `true` in the initialize funtion:
+To enable hashbang urls like `mydomain.com/#!/mypath` simple set the `hashbang` option to `true` in the initialize function:

 ~~~js
 // file: app.js